ztbian-bzt/SPAFPN/Rebuttal to fNqL.md

 |SPAFPN-HG-M|25.0M|90.5|51.2%|68.4%|351|
 |Deformable DETR|40.0M|173|46.2%|65.2%|<20|

 Instead, we will apply SPAFPN to RT-DETR(CVPR 2024)[5], which is a work in the field of real-time object detection.
 In RT-DETR, CNN-based Cross-scale Feature Fusion (CCFF) module is a PAFPN-like structure.
-So let's replace it with SPAFPN.
+So we will replace CCFF with our SPAFPN.
 At this time, SPAFPN uses CSPRepLayer (RT-DETR/rtdetr_pytorch/src/zoo/rtdetr/hybrid_encoder.py Line 88), a neck feature extraction module consistent with RT-DETR.

 Due to the problem of slow convergence, the pre-trained weights of the backbone network are widely used in the training of the DETR series of detectors until the latest RT-DETR.
 So, we provide here the pre-trained version and the trained from scratch version of RT-DETR-SPAFPN-L.